 Brno is a relaxed city.
 While we were there the weather was warm, and we enjoyed sitting around in the squares with a cooling drink just soaking up the atmosphere.
 Everywhere we looked there was something new and quirky.
 We are very glad we stopped by on our way to Prague.

 Brno is a great city for the budget traveller as you will get plenty of bang for your buck here.
-A beer (0.5L) is from €1, a decent main course at a restaurant from about €5, a Cappucino is around €2.
-Of course there are more expensive options available too.
+A beer (0.5L) is €1, a decent main course at a restaurant from about €5, a cappuccino is around €2.
+Of course, there are more expensive options available too.